termux-user-repository/tur/README.md

 Suggestions/ideas are always welcome.

 Let's make TUR a single/trusted place for all unofficial debfile which supposed to be run in Termux.
 In order to achieve it we need your precious suggestions.
-Please let us know your suggestions through open a discussion if you have any idea/suggestion.
+Please let us know your suggestions through starting a discussion/issue.